ilya40umov/KotLink/README.md

 ### Why use KotLink?

 * Get rid of bookmarks for URLs frequently used within your team
-* Speak the same language as your colleges (e.g. Hey, can you check out what is happening with `staging grafana`?)
+* Speak the same language as your colleges (e.g. Hey, can you check out what is happening with *staging&blank;grafana*?)
 * Search your "intranet" quickly for a resource that you don't know the URL for

 ### Overview